-The Scientific Citation Index, Journal Citation Reports (JCR), published by the Institute for Scientific Information (ISI) and first proposed by Eugene Garfield in 1955, aims to rank, evaluate, classify, and compare journals[5].
-These indicators are calculated based on the number of articles published by a journal and the number of times that a journal is cited.
-They have been used as tools to evaluate researchers and research work in a wide range of scientific settings, with one of the most prominent indicators being the Journal Impact Factor (JIF).
+First proposed by Eugene Garfield in 1955, the Scientific Citation Index, Journal Citation Reports [(JCR); published by the Institute for Scientific Information (ISI)] aims to rank, evaluate, classify, and compare journals[5].
+The involved metrics are calculated based on the number of articles published by a journal and the number of times that a journal is cited.
+Moreover, they have been widely adopted as tools to evaluate researchers and research work in a wide range of scientific settings.
+One of the most prominent among such indicators is the Journal Impact Factor (JIF).

-In addition to the impact factor, other metrics provided by the ISI include: Total citation frequency, immediacy index, number of source entries published in the current year, frequency of citations in the previous 2 years, cited half-life, and the ratio of different citations for each article.
-The ISI introduced a simplified system in 1974 and came up with a list of topic categories.
-The institution gave a total of 176 JCR journals categorized by topic.
-In recent decades, there have also been many holistic analyses of different journal categories, revealing common characteristics of a particular type of journal on the JIF for researchers to better evaluate[6,7].
-In each category, journals are ranked according to the JIF.
-Based on the frequency distribution of the indicator, the journals listed in the JCR are divided into different groups, allowing scholars to look at the impact factor values more intuitively from a holistic and comprehensive perspective.
+In addition to the JIF, other metrics provided by the ISI include total citation frequency, immediacy index, number of source entries published in the current year, frequency of citations in the previous 2 years, cited half-life, and the ratio of different citations for each article.
+The ISI introduced a simplified system in 1974, along with a list of topic categories and an accompanying catalog of the total 176 JCR journals.
+In recent decades, the different journal categories have been subjected to many holistic analyses.
+The resultant definitions of the common characteristics that underpin particular types of journals and relate to the JIF have served as a useful tool for researchers, both in the scientometric field and in general as contributing authors, to better evaluate journal impact[6,7].
+To this day, journals are ranked by JIF within their assigned category.
+The journals listed in the JCR are further subgrouped by the frequency distribution of JIF-related indicators (i.e. JIF variation coefficient, etc); this greater detailed categorization has allowed scholars to perlustrate the impact factor values more intuitively from a holistic and comprehensive perspective.

-JIF is an indicator assessing the quality of scientific journals that has been the most widely used over the past decades[8].
-However, it was proposed in 1999 that the ISI/JCR JIF does not fully guarantee its accuracy[9].
-Methodological considerations in the calculation of the indicator include a lack of assessment of the quality of citations, the inclusion of self-citations, poor comparability between different scientific fields, and an analysis of publications mainly in English[10].
+JIF has been the most widely used indicator of quality of scientific journals over the past decades[8].
+However, in accordance with the 1999 announcement by the ISI/JCR that the accuracy of JIF is not fully guaranteed[9], it is important to note that the methodological considerations in the JIF calculation still include a lack of assessment of the quality of citations, the inclusion of self-citations, poor comparability between different scientific fields, and an analysis of publications mainly in English[10].
+This is in addition to the fact that JIFs of journals representing different disciplines are not comparable to each other.

-On December 8, 2016, Scopus launched CiteScore (CS), an indicator that competes directly with the JIF, specifically for journals indexed by Scopus.
-Over the past few years, the number of journals assigned to CS has increased dramatically, especially for journals that are not JIF-covered.
-Some studies have evaluated the relationship between CS and JIF, revealing that although there is a strong correlation between CS and JIF, there are also obvious complex differences[11,12].
-CS may be used as an index metric that is now more useful, possibly more balanced, and most certainly more transparent[13].
-However, it also has some of the same issues as the JIF[14,15], plus the fact that the JIFs of different discipline journals are not comparable to each other.
+On December 8, 2016, Scopus launched the CiteScore (CS) quality metric, in direct competition of JIF but which was developed specifically for journals indexed by Scopus.
+Over the past few years, the number of journals assigned a CS has increased dramatically, especially for journals that are not included in the JIF annual assignments.
+Scientometric studies evaluating the relationship between CS and JIF have revealed that although there is a strong correlation between the two metrics, there are also obvious complex differences[11,12].
+While CS may be more balanced and most certainly is more transparent[13], it also shares some key limitations with the JIF[14,15].